For many years, therapists did not know how to fix curled toes long-term. Instead, they gave patients toe separators and sent them on their way.

 3. Electrical Stimulation

-When you combine electrical stimulation with other treatments, like curled toe exercises and Botox, you may find even more relief.
+When you combine electrical stimulation with other treatments, like toe exercises and Botox, you may see more results.
 Electrical stimulation helps stimulate the brain and encourage reconnection between the brain and the toe muscles.
 This treatment is most effective when curled toes are the result of neurological injury like stroke.

 4. Orthotics and Toe Separators